http-server-rs/http-server/README.md

     <root-dir>    Directory to serve files from [default: ./]
 ```

-> If you find this output is out-of-date, don't hesitate to open a [PR here][1].
+> If you find this output is out of date, don't hesitate to open a [PR here][1].

 ## Configuration

 When running the server with no options or flags provided, a set of default
-configurations will be set, you can always change this behavior by either
+configurations will be used.
+You can always change this behavior by either
 creating your own config with the [Configuration TOML](https://github.com/EstebanBorai/http-server/blob/main/fixtures/config.toml) file
 or by providing CLI arguments described in the [usage](#usage) section.